paudetseis/RfPy/docs/scripts.rst

       CCP Settings:
         Options for specifying the type of CCP stacking to perform

         --load              Step 1.
 Set this option to load rfstreams into CCPimage object.
 [Default False]
         --prep              Step 2.
-Set this option to prepare CCPimage before pre- stacking.
+Set this option to prepare CCPimage before pre-stacking.
 [Default False]
         --prestack          Step 3.
 Set this option to prestack all phases before CCP averaging.
 [Default False]
         --ccp               Step 4a.
 Set this option for standard CCP stacking with multiples.
 [Default False]
         --gccp              Step 4b.
-Set this option for Gaussian-weighted, phase-weighted CCP stacking with multiples.
+Set this option for Gaussian-weighted CCP stacking with multiples.
 [Default False]
         --linear            Step 5a.
-Set this option to produce a linear, weighted stack for the final CCP image.
+Set this option to produce a linear, weighted stack for the final [G]CCP image.
 [Default True unless --phase is set]
         --phase             Step 5b.
-Set this option to produce a phase weighted stack for the final CCP image.
+Set this option to produce a phase weighted stack for the final [G]CCP image.
 [Default False]

+      Figure Settings:
+        Options for specifying the settings for the final figure

         --figure            Set this option to plot the final [G]CCP figure.
                             [Default False]
+        --save-fig          Set this option to save the final [G]CCP figure.
+This option can only be set if --figure is also set.[Default False]
+        --cbound=CBOUND     Set the maximum value for the color palette.
+[Default 0.05 for --ccp or 0.015 for --gccp] --format=FMT        Set format of figure.
+You can choose among 'png', 'jpg', 'eps', 'pdf'.
+[Default 'png']